akshay-sihag/AHC-APPPanel/MOBILE_API_DOCUMENTATION.md

 **Important Notes:**
 - Category IDs are numeric and start from 1
 - Each category includes the count of medicines in that category
+- Category icons are returned as relative paths (e.g., `/medicine/category-icons/filename.png`) and should be resolved to full URLs on the client side
+- The `icon` field may be `null` if no icon has been uploaded for the category

 **Error Responses:**
 - `400 Bad Request`: Invalid category ID format